UnforeseenOcean/Ascender/README.md

 ## Files
 `LICENSE`: License info.
 This repo is licenced under LGPL-3.0.

+`Updates.md`: This is the update log.
+I'll try my best to keep track of the updates, but Permanull is really talented and the progress is very fast, so it might be outdated or less-than-ideal.

 `MEMDUMP_TRUNCATED.TXT`: A memory string dump of the game.
 This reveals some slightly mangled scripts used by the game, totally unencrypted/decompressed.
 I haven't been able to locate the magic word for each file, so direct decomp/decrypt is not possible yet for me.

 `PROTOCOL.md`: Documentation on the protocols used by this game.
 Sadly, I need to figure out how to make the game go past the error screen in order to update this documentation.